Docs/Resolve/Zendesk

 Treat the API token like a password.
 Do not share it in email or chat — enter it only in the Karla portal.

-3. Note your Zendesk endpoint#
+3. Note your Zendesk subdomain#

 4. Connect Zendesk in the Karla portal#